YuukanOO/uniformcss.com/docs/fundamentals/sizing-system.md

 ---
-title: Color System
+title: Sizing System
-description: Flexible HSL color system to fit any design.
+description: Flexible sizing system to fit any design.
 date: 1000-01-02
 ---

-## Color System
+## Sizing System

 The ability to customize colors to match design is an important aspect of Uniform CSS.
 Colors in Uniform are produced using the HSL model which provides opportunities to manipulate colors using composable classes.